 - Worn drive coupler or broken belt – A top-load washer drive coupler connects the motor to the washer transmission.
 The coupler can wear out over time or fail, especially if the tub is consistently overloaded.
 Similarly, a drive belt can wear out, break, or slip on the pulleys.
 In both cases, the tub won’t spin until the worn coupler or damaged belt is replaced.

-- Defective lid switch or door lock – On most washers, the lid switch or door lock will prevent the tub from spinning if the lid or door are left open.
+- Defective lid switch or door lock – On most washers, the lid switch or door lock will prevent the tub from spinning if the lid or door is left open.
 However, if the switch or lock is defective, the tub may not spin even when the lid and door are closed.
-You can often use a multimeter to test lid switches and door locks for continuity – a continuous electrical path present in the part.
+You can often use a multimeter to test lid switches and door locks for continuity when your washing machine won’t drain or spin.
+You will look for a continuous electrical path present in the part.
 If the component tests negative for continuity, it is considered defective and you will need to replace the switch or lock with a new one.

 - Damaged stator or rotor assembly – If the stator windings or rotor magnets are damaged, the tub may not spin or agitate until one or both of the components are replaced.

-- Worn clutch – On washer models that use a transmission, the clutch can wear out over time, resulting in the tub failing to spin.
+- Worn clutch – On washer models that use a transmission, the washing machine’s clutch can wear out over time, resulting in the tub failing to spin.

 - Failed drive motor – Although it’s not a common problem, the washer’s drive motor can fail as well.
 If the motor hums, but doesn’t run, runs noisily, or the motor shaft doesn’t turn freely, you should replace the motor with a new one.